|

 Niyata Micchā Diṭṭhi

 6. What is akusala is to hold “niyata micchā diṭṭhi” or “established wrong views,” i.e., one is not even prepared to consider, say, that there is a rebirth process.
 Thus, if one has unwavering doubts about any of the ten categories in the above paragraph, one has established wrong views (niyata micchā diṭṭhi).
-Such wrong views can lead to actions with kamma vipāka responsible for births in the apāyā.
+Such erroneous views can lead to actions with kamma vipāka that are responsible for births in the apāyā.

 Only a Buddha Knows All About This World